 If you’re getting started on the keto diet, you might be wondering how soon your body reaches ketosis.
 That depends on a couple of factors.
 Your diet plays a crucial role including your physical activity, among others.

-This article gets you into the topic of ketosis: How long before you can reach it, signs and symptoms, and how to enter it sooner.
+This article gets you into the topic of ketosis: How long before you can reach it, signs and symptoms of ketosis, and how to enter it sooner.
 But first, let’s start with the basics.

 How Long Does It Take to Enter Ketosis?